 This version of httpd is a major release of the 2.4 stable branch, and represents the best available version of Apache HTTP Server.
 New features include Loadable MPMs, major improvements to OCSP support, mod_lua, Dynamic Reverse Proxy configuration, Improved Authentication/Authorization, FastCGI Proxy, New Expression Parser, and a Small Object Caching API.

-The Apache HTTP Server Project is proud to announce the release of version 2.2.27 of the Apache HTTP Server ("httpd").
-This version is principally a bugfix release.
+The Apache HTTP Server Project is proud to announce the release of version 2.2.29 of the Apache HTTP Server ("httpd").
+This version is a security and bugfix release.

 This version of httpd is a major release of the 2.2 legacy branch.
 New features include Smart Filtering, Improved Caching, AJP Proxy, Proxy Load Balancing, Graceful Shutdown support, Large File Support, the Event MPM, and refactored Authentication/Authorization.